matsim-org/matsim-libs/README.md

 1. Related to the last point: If a vehicle (is expected to) runs out of energy during it's first leg of the day, this can not be prevented at the moment.
 While the UrbanEVTripsPlanner actually is equipped to detect that and to plan charging from the beginning of the day/qsim, in case there is a home charger, this is strangely not reflected in the qsim.
 Meaning, the planner builds in an additional 0m trip to and from the home charger at the beginning of the qsim, but the plugin activity is never executed in the qsim.
 This seems like a fixeable bug, but currently persists in the code.
 (July 2022)
 1. The code has not been tested with 'open plans and/or subtours'.
+This means plans where people do not return to their first activity of the day.
 There might evolve artefacts when simulating such plans.